liuzhousi/FPGC4/README.md

 - 25MHz CPU clock
 - 9MHz GPU clock
-- 16MiB SPI flash.
+- 16MiB SPI flash (QSPI) @ 25MHz.
 32bit addresses.
 Read only
 - 32MiB SDRAM @ 25MHz.
 32bit addresses.
 Readable and writeable
 - 8.24KB VRAM (SRAM).
-TODO(fix info) 1024+16 addresses @ 32bit and 2x2040 addresses @ 8bit
+1024+32 addresses @ 32bit and 4x2048 + 2 addresses @ 8bit
 - 2KiB ROM as bootloader.
 32bit addresses
 - 16 32bit registers
 - 32bit instructions
 - 27bit program counter, for a possible future address space of 0.5GiB
 - 480x256 frames with 256 colors (60 x 32 tiles of 8x8 pixels)
 - Frames rendered on a 480x272 4.3 inch TFT screen (with the worst viewing angles EVER!) over a 40pin TTL interface
-- Three CTC timers
+- Three CTC timers, third timer currently not a ttached to an interrupt
-- 4 interrupt pins (currently attached to all three timers and the frameDrawn signal of the FSX2)
+- 4 interrupt pins (two timers, UART rx and the frameDrawn signal of the FSX2)
 - 2 square wave tone generators with each 4 tones

 ### Computer Architecture